mentrena/SyncKit/README.md

 Your application should handle the cases where a user has not signed into an iCloud account or the current iCloud account changes.

+## Identifying objects

+By default SyncKit will use the NSManagedObjectID of your objects to keep track of them, this allows your model to be completely agnostic to whether SyncKit is in use or not.
+However, there's two possible cases where this won't be enough:

+- Objects A and A', created separately in different devices, should be considered the "same" object: You will likely have an identifier provided by yourself in this case and want object A to match A' when synchronizing your data.
+- Your Core Data model might change in the future: any resulting migration, even if it's a lightweight migration, might cause your object IDs to change, thus rendering all tracking data invalid.

+To cope with these cases, as of version 0.3.0, your objects can conform to `QSPrimaryKey` and implement its `+ (nonnull NSString *)primaryKey` method to return the name of a stored property that should be used as primary key.
+If you were using SyncKit before 0.3.0 you can't just adopt QSPrimaryKey, currently working on a solution for this :)
+In the meantime you can erase all remote and local data and begin anew, conforming to QSPrimaryKey this time.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.